sodadata/docs/soda/quick-start-dev.md

 1. In the GitHub repository in which you work with your dbt models, or ingest and transform data, create a directory to contain your Soda configuration and check YAML files.
 2. Use <a href="https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces" target="_blank">GitHub Secrets</a> to securely store the values for your data source login credentials.
 Soda requires access to the credentials so it can access the data source to scan the data.
 3. In your new directory, create a new file called `configuration.yml`.
 4. Open the `configuration.yml` file in a code editor, then copy and paste the connection configuration for the [data source]({% link soda/connect-athena.md %}) that you use. <br />The `data_source` configuration details connect Soda to your data source; the example below is the connection configuration for Snowflake.
-The `soda_cloud` configuration connects Soda to your platform account; leave it blank for a moment.
     ```yaml
     data_source my_datasource_name:
       type: snowflake